 Japan has over 43 prefectures under 8 regions.
 To date, most tourists seemingly only focus on the regions of Kantō and Kansai where places like Tokyo, Kyoto, and Osaka are found.
 But if you’re like me who wants to discover the hidden gems of the country, there is a region on the top of my mind that I would highly recommend to you: the Chubu region (中部地方 Chūbu-chihō) — which is also called as Central Japan (中部日本).
 (Chubu Itinerary)

-With over 9 prefectures, Chubu is actually located between Kanto and Kansai regions in Honshu island; therefore, if you’re making your way to the typical top 3 Japanese cities that I previously mentioned above, it should not be a problem to make a stopover in Chubu region during your travel itinerary.
+With over 9 prefectures, Chubu is located between Kanto and Kansai regions in Honshu island; therefore, if you’re making your way to the typical top 3 Japanese cities that I previously mentioned above (often referred to as the ‘Golden Route’), it should not be a problem to make a stopover in Chubu region during your travel itinerary.

 After all, with Chubu’s diverse landscapes, there is surely an array of unique activities, food, and attractions that you can find in the region — trust me when I say this because I had the opportunity to explore this area myself and I was simply blown away!

 (Love and thanks to the invitation of the various Japanese organizations who have invited me: JTB, Toyama Prefecture, Nagano Prefecture, Gifu Prefecture Tourism Federation, Central Japan International Airport and Hokuriku-Shin’etsu District Transport Bureau).